jdevfullstack-tutorials/github-desktop-workflow/README.md

-# Github Desktop Commit Workflow
+# My Github Desktop Commit Workflow
 I have my personal commit workflow using GitHub Desktop.
 The catch is that I'm not installing Git.
 You don't need Git to use GitHub Desktop.